keybase/keybase-issues/README.md

 ### Keybase Issues

 Please tell us any problems you have with Keybase.
-We also welcome questions and comments here in the issues.
+We also welcome questions and comments.

-Keybase has a few repos (the client, the installer, some shared code for the browser, etc.), and we can't expect you to know where to go.
-So just post your bugs, issues, questions, and comments here.
-We'll tag them if you don't.
+Keybase has a few repos (see below), and we can't expect you to know where to post issues.
+So post everything here.
+We'll tag and organize it all.

-### To post an issue/bug/comment/question/whatever
+### To post an issue / comment / whatever

 Click the "issues" tab.
 (Or: https://github.com/keybase/keybase-issues/issues).
-Don't be afraid to bookmark that page if you're one of our alpha testers.
+Alpha testers, you can bookmark that page :-)

 ### If you'd like to review our code